Intentional Communications Policy

 Policy

 We aspire to create an environment where employees are considerate and thoughtful in everything they do, from interacting with teammates and clients to sharing case studies with the world.
-One way we can all contribute to such an environment is through evaluating the language and images we use in our speech, writing, code, and more, to ensure that the ideas we communicate are truly reflective of our intentions and responsive to their impact.
+One way we can all contribute to such an environment is by evaluating the language and images we use in our speech, writing, code, and more, ensuring that the ideas we communicate are truly reflective of our intentions and responsive to their impact.

-We expect everyone who works at Skylight, attends Skylight events and meetings, or participates in online forums or other virtual collaboration to use proper conduct and inclusive language in their communications.
+We expect everyone who works at Skylight, attends Skylight events and meetings, or participates in online forums or other virtual collaboration to use respectful language in their communications.
 As a government contractor, many of our communications are public record and can be reviewed at any time.
 This applies to all of our methods of communication: office chat rooms, commit messages, email, and both formal and informal conversation.

 With this in mind, we ask everyone to take the following three steps to support this policy and help create an environment of consideration and thoughtfulness in every interaction: